CORNUS continued

 CORNUS mas 'Golden Glory'

 Deep green leaves and very prolific flowering much younger than possible from a seedling.
 Large red fruits.
-It has recently, very deservedly, been promoted to AGM status.
+It has very deservedly, been promoted to AGM status.
 It is indeed a great plant, being reliable and easy to grow.
 3m

 CORNUS mas 'Jolico'